GMO Internet

 GMO Internet Group, Inc. (GMOインターネットグループ株式会社, GMO Intānetto Gurūpu Kabushiki-gaisha) is an Internet company which is listed on the first section of the Tokyo Stock Exchange.
 It is also the holding company of GMO Internet Group.
 The head office is located in Cerulean Tower in Shibuya, Tokyo, Japan.
+Its founder, Masatoshi Kumagai, is now among the wealthiest in Japan with an estimated net worth of more than $1 billion as of June 2020.

 Overview

 While GMO Internet Group is mainly engaged in the Internet infrastructure business, it also runs other businesses such as online advertising & media, Internet financial services, mobile entertainment, and cryptocurrency.
 It is a market leader for domain names and web hosting services in Japan.
 GMO Internet Group has 9 listed companies, including the head office itself.
 The company operates under the corporate slogan of "Internet for Everyone" and offers employee benefits such as a 24-hour staff canteen which provides free meals, childcare facilities, and so on.
 Furthermore, some employees also have the option to receive their salaries in bitcoin.